opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (7) This Paragraph shall apply to all proceedings in the Family Justice Courts, whether in open Court or in camera.

-## 163. Publication Of & Reports and Comments on Court Cases
+## 163. Publication of & Reports and Comments on Court Cases

 (1) This paragraph applies to solicitors, litigants (whether acting by solicitors or in person), the media and all other persons reporting on or commenting about cases which are before any court (“court cases”).
 All categories of persons mentioned above are collectively referred to as “all concerned”.